MaksymKarnaukh/Cloudformation-S3Bucket-Cloudfront-Route53/README.md

 ## How to use it
  - Upload YAML template to AWS Cloudformation
- - Upload HTML file(or your files) to AWS S3 Bucket that was created
+ - Upload Simple HTML file(or your files) to AWS S3 Bucket that was created